ampaire/Recipe-Catalogue/README.md

 ![screenshot](src/Assets/category.png)

 - Under each category, a user gets to see a variety of dishes to make a choice from.
-- Each dish choosen has a list of all the ingrideients that were used to prepare it, area where it originates from and the category it belongs to
+- Each dish chosen has a list of all the ingredients that were used to prepare it, area where it originates from and the category it belongs to
 ![screenshot](src/Assets/detail.png)